-- Once enabled, you may further choose the priority of the methods with the up/down arrows if automatic connections are enabled for more than one piece of equipment.
+- Once the Automatic Cloud Connection is enabled, it is possible to choose the priority of the methods with the up/down arrows if automatic connections are enabled for more than one piece of equipment.
 Typically, the equipment with unlimited or cheapest data packages such as VSAT should be set as first priority.

 AUTOMATIC CLOUD CONNECTION SETTINGS

-The interval can be changed to be shorter or longer, or, less frequently, at specific clock times.
+The interval can be changed to be shorter or longer, or, less frequently, at specific UTC clock times.

-This runs concurrently with the connection interval, where the Dualog system checks every 'X' minutes to see if there are any pending outbound emails on the vessel, where 'X' is the optionally specified number.
+Outbound traffic check: Outbound traffic checking runs concurrently with the connection interval, where the Dualog system checks every 'X' minutes to see if there are any pending outbound emails on the vessel, where 'X' is the optionally specified number.

 If this is the case, Dualog will perform a connection before the Connection Frequency interval is triggered.